mcmtroffaes/pycddlib/docs/source/matrix.rst

         The column size must be equal in the two input matrices.
 It raises a :exc:`ValueError` otherwise.

-.. attribute:: Matrix.row_size

-        Number of rows.

-.. attribute:: Matrix.col_size

-        Number of columns.

 .. attribute:: Matrix.lin_set

-        A :class:`frozenset` containing the rows of linearity (linear generators for the V-representation, and
+        A :class:`Set` containing the rows of linearity (linear generators for the V-representation, and
         equalities for the H-representation).